Back to Articles

 How long does it take to learn Spanish with an app?

-Based on 2026 user data, reaching B2 proficiency takes about 600 hours of study.
-Apps can accelerate this, but usage needs to be consistent (at least 30 minutes daily).
+The U.S. Foreign Service Institute estimates reaching B2 Spanish proficiency requires around 600 hours of study.
+Apps can accelerate this, but usage needs to be consistent — at least 30 minutes daily.

 What is the best app for Spanish grammar specifically?